 - Biopsy—a small tissue sample is taken from the uterus

 - Blood tests

-- Dilation and curettage (D&C)—procedure to remove a sample of uterine tissue
+- Dilation and curettage (D&C)—a procedure to remove samples of uterine tissue

-- Lose excess weight and maintain a healthy weight.
+- Reach and keep a healthy weight.

 American Cancer Society https://www.cancer.org

 Canadian Cancer Society https://www.cancer.ca

 Women's Health Matters—Women's College Hospital http://www.womenshealthmatters.ca